rssdev10/julia4j/README.md

 ### TODO

 * automate native binaries building.
-For now the only Mac OS library building hardcoded
+For now, added CMake.
+Mac OS works with manual copy only due to rpath issue.
+Linux platform might be working but with running `make install` after `build.sh`.
+And proper environment variables is also required both for JDK and Julia.
 * fix SWIG related class names like *SWIGTYPE_p_jl_value_t*
 * implement convenient Java<->julia_JNI types converters
 * implement all methods of scripting engine/factory instead of stubs